Gießen, August 2014

 Dear friends and users of old German and Germanic philology fonts!

-ONE and half a year have passed since I launched the prequel of this site.
+One and a half years have passed since I launched the prequel of this site.
 More than five thousand visits have been registered by the counter during this time!
-Meanwhile, I’ve improved some of the fonts, accomplished some additional ones and begun even more.
+Meanwhile, I’ve improved some of the fonts, accomplished some additional ones, and begun even more.
 The enjoyably brisk interest of the users hasn’t been the least reason why I chose to present the new developments at a completely redesigned website as well.

 The most significant innovation is Skeirs’ being a minuscule font now, which should improve screen display of Gothic texts considerably.
 I haven’t deleted the hitherto existing majuscules, but moved them to the private use area of Unicode.
 This, and my intention of doing it likewise with future fonts, have rendered it necessary to create a Gothic keyboard layout of my own.
 When using it, the majuscules can be reached by holding shift.